-Involves: Reporting to the Heads of School under the oak tree at 8:15 am.

-Given for: Being late out of the House or late to Chapel.

-This sanction should be used by Hms and DHms who see the members of their House entering Chapel in the last dribs and drabs in front of the whole School.
+Involves: Reporting to the Heads of School under the or Given for: Being late out of the House or late to Chapel.
+This sanction should be used by Hms and DHr the last dribs and drabs in front of the whole S e clearly spelt out, and the article must be seen to be kept in hay be permanently confiscated except for offensive weapons, ernalia or anything else not allowed within the School i School. ne, or other electronic devices. dtime (for Middle School).